Barsonvenus/Memories-of-Self-Care-and-Literature/README.md

 # Features

-- 113 new topic blocks, 6 songs, 2 Compliments, 15 window reacts, 15 new intros, 18 farewells, 6 new moods to talk about in the 'I feel' menu for those tricky times in life; and lastly, 1 not-so-fun fact.
+- 129 new topic blocks, 8 songs, 2 Compliments, 15 window reacts, 16 new intros, 20 farewells, 6 new moods to talk about in the 'I feel' menu for those tricky times in life; and lastly, 1 not-so-fun fact.
 - An optional Achievement system tied into SCL and base MAS content
 - Repeatable topics with changing dialogue; catch a daydreaming Monika and peer into her thoughts!
 Flirt with Monika with bad pick-up lines!
 Cut loose and hear Monika yell into the void.
-- Fold endless amounts of paper cranes with Monika to help idle away the time
+- A idle game where you fold endless amounts of paper cranes with Monika to help pass the time
 - Expanded dialogue for yearly anniversaries and affection tier changes

 # Installation: